-Same-sex marriage: Will young people send postal votes?
+Same-sex marriage: will young people send postal votes?

 Available in other languages

-Amongst the various dicussions emerging since the federal government's announcement of a plebiscite on gay marriage is how younger Australians will react to it.
-Image: A man posts mail at an Australia Post box (AAP)
+Amongst the various discussions emerging since the federal government's announcement of a plebiscite on gay marriage is how younger Australians will react to it.
+They've become especially piquant since the conventional plebiscite proposal was blocked again in parliament, meaning the ballot will now take place via the post.
+That's put the spotlight not only on the method of voting, but on the broader issue of youth political engagement.

 Source: SBS